 “At first, I was an oily, smelly beast.
-The odor of bodies is the product of bacteria that live on our skin and feed off of the oily secretions from the sweat and sebaceous glands at the base of our hair follicles.
+The odour of our bodies is the product of bacteria that live on our skin and feed off of the oily secretions from the sweat and sebaceous glands at the base of our hair follicles.
 Applying detergents (soaps) to our skin and hair every day disrupts a sort of balance between skin oils and the bacteria that live on our skin.
-When you shower aggressively, you obliterate the ecosystems.
-They repopulate quickly, but the species are out of balance and tend to favor the kinds of microbes that produce odor.
+When you shower aggressively, you obliterate ecosystems.
+They repopulate quickly, but the species are out of balance and tend to favour the kinds of microbes that produce odour.

 “But after a while, the idea goes, your ecosystem reaches a steady state, and you stop smelling bad.
 I mean, you don’t smell like rosewater or Axe Body Spray, but you don’t smell like B.O., either.
 You just smell like a person.”